Joseph Maher

-Joseph Sylvester Maher (29 December 1933 – 17 July 1998) was an Irish actor, playwright, and occasionally theatre director.
+Joseph Sylvester Maher (29 December 1933 – 17 July 1998) was an Irish actor, playwright, and occasional theatre director.
 He was best known for his roles in the comedies of Joe Orton.
 He received three Tony Award nominations for his roles in the plays Spokesong, Night and Day, and Loot, with the last winning him a Drama Desk Award.
 His other accolades included an Obie Award and a Laurence Olivier Award nomination.

 Early life

 Maher was born in Westport, County Mayo, Ireland, on 29 December 1933.
 He was one of ten children born to Delia A. (née O'Malley) and Joseph Maher Sr., a schoolteacher.

 Maher immigrated to Canada in 1956 and in his youth worked for an oil company.
 He started acting with the Canadian Players and performed across Canada for three years before moving to New York.

 Career

 Maher's Broadway theatre credits include The Prime of Miss Jean Brodie, King Henry V, The Royal Family, Night and Day, and Loot.

 Maher's film credits include For Pete's Sake, Heaven Can Wait, Time After Time, Just Tell Me What You Want, I'm Dancing as Fast as I Can, The Evil That Men Do, Frankenweenie, My Stepmother is an Alien, Sister Act, Funny Farm, I.Q., In & Out, The Shadow, Mars Attacks! and The Out-of-Towners.

 Maher's appearances on television included roles in the soap operas Guiding Light and Another World.
 He also guest-starred in several other TV series including M*A*S*H, Wonder Woman, When Things Were Rotten, Ellery Queen, St. Elsewhere, ALF, Gimme a Break!, Moonlighting, Thirtysomething, Murder, She Wrote, Seinfeld, Tales from the Crypt and Chicago Hope.